Euphorbia aeruginosa

-Euphorbia aeruginosa is a succulent member of the spurge family native to South Africa.
+Euphorbia aeruginosa is a succulent member of the spurge family native to northern Limpopo Province of South Africa.
 It grows as a small shrub, in sandy soils and in the fractures of rocks sending up multiple spiny blue-green photosynthetic stems.
 The plant produces yellow cyathia or flowering heads.

 As most other succulent members of the genus Euphorbia, its trade is regulated under Appendix II of CITES.